cherylwang20/cherylwang20.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a candidate student at [McGill University](https://www.mcgill.ca/)
+I am currently a Ph.D. student at [McGill University](https://www.mcgill.ca/) in the Department of Mechanical Engineering under the supervision of Prof. [Guillaume Durandau](https://www.mcgill.ca/mecheng/guillaume-durandau) and Prof. [Jozsef Kovecses](https://www.mcgill.ca/mecheng/jozsef-kovecses).

+Previously, I obtained a M.Sc in Physics at Trottier Space Institute [(TSI)](https://tsi.mcgill.ca/) with Prof. [Nicolas Cowan](https://www.physics.mcgill.ca/~cowan/) and Prof. [Eve J. Lee](https://www.physics.mcgill.ca/~evelee/).
+I completed a B.S with College Honors and Departmental Highest Honors at the University of California at Los Angeles [(UCLA)](https://www.ucla.edu/) with Prof. [Smadar Naoz](https://www.astro.ucla.edu/~snaoz/).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.